 Keep reading to find out why I loved this event so much.

 When I was walking around trying to decide what booth to visit first, I heard this girl saying: “I feel like I am on vacation.”

-To make things more interesting, the estate is home to dozen of horses and exotic animals (llamas, camels, zebras).
+To make things more interesting, the estate is home to a dozen horses and exotic animals (llamas, camels, zebras).

 In addition, the small details sprinkled around the property were so beautiful.
-Imagine walking around wood swings, sheds, old school buses and, even, a colorful carrousel.
-It felt truly like we were all on vacation.
+Imagine walking around wood swings, sheds, old school buses, and, even, a colorful carousel.
+It felt like we were all on vacation.

 Here are some of the highlights (I think I did a good job trying almost everything).

 Crab with Sweet Corn Puree

 Chilaquiles en Salsa Verde

 For some strange reason, I do not have good pictures (all blurred) of the food prepared by Spago (salmon over fried kimchi rice), Cut by Wolfgang Puck, and Wolfgang Puck at Hotel Bel-Air.
 Even though I do not have pictures to show, I have to say these restaurants cooked some of the best meals of the day (Spago was my favorite of the entire event).